OpenTermsArchive/docs/content/collections/how-to/manage-custom-terms-type.md

 ## Long-term solution

 The recommended approach is to contribute your new terms type to the official list.
-This helps maintain consistency across collections and enables better comparison of terms across different services.
+This enables collections interoperability and comparison of terms across different services.

-You can propose your new terms type for inclusion in the official list of supported types via the [dedicated repository](https://github.com/OpenTermsArchive/terms-types), following the [contribution process](https://github.com/OpenTermsArchive/terms-types/blob/main/CONTRIBUTING.md#add-new-terms-types).
+You can suggest new terms type for the official list via the dedicated [contribution process](https://github.com/OpenTermsArchive/terms-types/blob/main/CONTRIBUTING.md#add-new-terms-types).

 This process has the following benefits: